MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/auth-aad-sso-bots.md

     * Enter the client credentials, such as **Client Id** and **Client secret** for the AAD application.
     * For the **Token Exchange URL**, use the scope value defined in [Update your Teams application manifest for your bot](#update-your-teams-application-manifest-for-your-bot).
 The Token Exchange URL indicates to the SDK that this AAD application is configured for SSO.
     * In the **Tenant ID**, enter *common*.
     * Add all the **Scopes** configured when specifying permissions to downstream APIs for your AAD application.
-With the Client id and Client secret provided, the token store exchanges the token for a graph token with defined permissions.
+With the Client Id and Client secret provided, the token store exchanges the token for a graph token with defined permissions.
     * Select **Save**.
     * Select **Apply**.